vdesabou/kafka-docker-playground-docs/docs/introduction.md

 - 🎓 Learn how the playground [works](/how-it-works)
 - 👷‍♂️ Build your own reproduction models with [reusables](/reusables)
 - 📱 Work directly in your browser using [Gitpod.io](/how-to-use?id=🪄-gitpodio)
-- 🎩 Work remotely with VS Code using [AWS EC2 Alfred workflow](/how-to-use?id=%f0%9f%8e%a9-aws-ec2-alfred-workflow)
+- ✨ Work remotely with VS Code using [playground ec2](https://kafka-docker-playground.io/#/playground%20ec2) CLI command
 - 🤖 Automated testing using Github Actions [CI](/how-it-works?id=🤖-how-ci-works)
 - 👾 And even more [playgrounds](/content?id=👾-other-playgrounds)...